Apple's interest in augmented reality has long been no secret. But Facebook is also very interested in augmented reality.

 Facebook confirms the deal and provides insight

-Apple's work in the area of augmented reality is already well advanced, as can be seen in frameworks such as ARKit and RealityKit and more.
-But Facebook could now gain an advantage from the deal.
-Whether this will affect Apple's future progress remains to be seen.
+Apple's work in the field of augmented reality is already well advanced, as evidenced by frameworks like ARKit and RealityKit, among others.
+However, Facebook could now gain an advantage through the deal.
+Whether this will hamper Apple's future progress remains to be seen.
 The deal has already been confirmed by Facebook.
-In the course of this, the company explained that the development of real AR glasses will take "years" - the aim is to bring friends and family even closer together.
-Whether the implementation will be successful remains to be seen, of course.
-You can find more on the subject of Apple and augmented reality in our archive.
+In the process, the company stated that the development of true AR glasses will take "years"—the goal being to bring friends and family even closer together.
+Whether the implementation will be successful remains to be seen.
+You can find more on Apple and augmented reality in our archive.
 (Photo by Andrey Suslov / Bigstockphoto)